-In 2022, it seems like everyone is talking about MagSafe card holder wallets.
+In 2022, it seems like everyone is talking about MagSafe card holder wallets these days.

 In case you’re not familiar with them, they are ultra-minimalist wallets that carry at least 2 – 3 cards and attach magnetically to the back of your iPhone 12, 13, or 14.